SAM Tools for Microsoft Audit Preparedness

 They can:

-- Recommend the Right Tool: An independent expert can help you choose a SAM tool that fits your organizationโs needs and Microsoft licensing profile.
-Because they are vendor-neutral, they can advise if you truly need a top-tier solution or if a mid-range tool (or even a combination of Microsoftโs own tools and processes) would suffice.
+- Recommend the Right Tool: An independent expert can help you select a SAM tool that aligns with your organizationโs needs and Microsoft licensing profile.
+Because they are vendor-neutral, they can advise if you truly need a top-tier solution or if a mid-range tool (or even a combination of Microsoftโs tools and processes) would suffice.

-- Optimize Tool Configuration: These experts know the common pitfalls of SAM tools with Microsoft products.
-They can configure advanced license rules correctly (for example, how to reflect SQL Server active/passive clusters, or Office 365 E5 security add-ons, etc. in the tool).
+- Optimize Tool Configuration: These experts are familiar with the common pitfalls associated with SAM tools and Microsoft products.
+They can configure advanced license rules correctly (for example, how to reflect SQL Server active/passive clusters, or Office 365 E5 security add-ons, etc., in the tool).

 - Interpret Results and Strategize: When the tool flags a compliance gap, an independent advisor can analyze whether that gap is real, how to address it cheapest, or if thereโs a way to reconcile it without immediate purchases (maybe through reassigning licenses, or proving certain usage is non-production so it doesnโt require licenses).
 This kind of strategic advice goes beyond what any software can deliver.